 Prenuptial agreements have become more common for a lot of couples in recent years.
 In part, this is due to many Americans marrying later in life and bringing with them more assets to protect.
 Prenups may not be the most romantic subject matter, but they can help alleviate the need to get attorneys involved should a divorce occur.

 Dealing with certain family members can be a stressful topic for married couples.
-But spelling out how often the in-laws can visit and, how long they can stay can help avoid intrusive habits.
+By spelling out how often the in-laws can visit and, how long they can stay can help avoid intrusive habits.